ValentinRicher/emotion-recognition-GAN/README.md

     ```
     `ckpt_p` should be like : `BOTH-is_32-bs_64-lr_1.00E-04-ur_5-20190217_145915/train_dir/model-201`

->For the moment it is only possible to work with 32\*32 pixels images because the model architecture for 64\*64 and 96\*96 are not ready yet
+> For the moment it is only possible to work with 32\*32 pixels images because the model architecture for 64\*64 and 96\*96 are not ready yet

 # Results

 #### [default model] -> model : BOTH / image size : 32 / batch_size : 64 / learning rate : 1e-4 / update rate : 5 / 1 000 000 epochs

+> In the following grid of images, 1 image is generated for each epoch

 Images created by the Generator during training :
 ![train fake images](/images/grid_train_fake_0.png)